drteeth/attend-elixir-talk/slides.md

 ???

-And then send a Request Team Attendance Command to the Router
+This will be sent in a Request Team Attendance Command to the Router

 ---
 ### Request attendendance with a Process Manager